LaughingSun/SAN/src/gret/README.md

 Gret - General RegEx Tool

-Stability: "Seems stable without any unit or significant testing."
+Stability: "Seems stable without any unit or significant testing, except that n, s and u flags are not yet implemented, and x only partially."

 the following is a summary of usage, an api document(s) will soon be aviable in the SAN/docs directory.